avipars/DB-Mini-Project/Stage3/README.md

     $$;
     ```

-3. `GetCountryByPublisherID(p_id INT)` - Returns the name of the country where a specific publisher is located
+3. `GetCountryByPublisherID(p_id INT)` - The third function returns the name of the country where a specific publisher is located.
+It accepts 1 parameter, publisher id as an Integer and returns a Table of all the names of the countries.
+To do so it declares country name to be a VARCHAR and puts the result into the Table and returns it out.

     ```sql
     CREATE OR REPLACE FUNCTION GetCountryByPublisherID(p_id INT)